veeso/tui-realm/docs/en/get-started.md

     > ❗The poll strategy tells how to poll the event listener.
 You can fetch One event for cycle, or up to `n` or for a maximum amount of time

-2. All the incoming events are immediately forwarded to the current *active* component in the *view*, which will may return some *messages*
+2. All the incoming events are immediately forwarded to the current *active* component in the *view*, which may return some *messages*
 3. All the incoming events are sent to all the components subscribed to that event, which satisfied the clauses described in the subscription.
 They, as usual, will may return some *messages*
 4. The messages are returned